-Bisphenol A (BPA) belongs to the group of diphenylmethane derivatives and Bisphenols,with two hydroxyphenyl groups.
+Bisphenol A (BPA) belongs to the group of diphenylmethane derivatives and Bisphenols, with two hydroxyphenyl groups.
 BPA was first synthesized in 1881 and is primarily used as a monomer in the manufacture of polycarbonates, a high performance transparent, rigid plastic.
 At present two kinds of BPA based plastics are available in the market, one is Polycarbonate (PC) and the other one is Epoxy Resins (ERs).
 The former is used generally in baby feeding bottles, dental sealants, tooth coatings, carbonless papers and plastic toys while the latter is used as protective coatings for food and beverages container, bonding and adhesives, flooring, paving and construction, composites, electrical and electronic laminates, embedding and tooling, vinyl ester resins and other.
-The surface lining of the food containers accounted for about 50% of all ER consumption.
+Mostly, the surface lining of the food containers account for about 50% of all ER consumption.

+BPA is now recognised as a chemical of concern.
+As a result, countries all over the world have come together to phase out BPA from products.
 Though developed as a synthetic estrogen, BPA was initially considered to be a weak environmental estrogen, however, recent studies have demonstrated that it has a potential to cause serious health disorders.
-BPA is one of the chemicals designated as an Endocrine Disrupting Chemical.
+BPA is one of the chemicals designated as an Endocrine Disrupting Chemical (EDC) and these substances interferes with the normal human endocrine system.
 Research studies have found that BPA interact with a number of systems in the body inclusive of those regulated by female hormone, estrogen and by thyroid hormones.
-Pregnant women and children are most susceptible to its exposure.
-BPA can impact the fetus developing inside the mother’s womb thereby affecting the developing brain and subsequent behavior of the child.
+BPA can impact the fetus developing inside the mother’s womb thereby affecting the developing brain and subsequent behaviour of the child.

-In India, the need of the hour is to create scientific data linking the impact of chemicals in baby care products with human health and environment.
-It is required to generate awareness on negative impacts of BPA used in these products.
+In India, the need of the hour is to create scientific data on the impact of chemicals in human health and environment.
 Efforts have been taken in order to phase out the use of such harmful chemicals from the products.
-Likewise, the Bureau of Indian Standards has recently banned the use of BPA in manufacturing baby feeding bottles.
-However, there is no standard defined for the Tolerable Daily Intake (TDI) of BPA in human beings in India while FDA (EPA), Australia, China and Korean Food Safety Authority have defined TDI as 50 µg/kg bw/day while European Food Safety Authority has lowered the value to 4 µg/kg bw/day which is 12 times lower than the previous level.
+However, there is no standard defined for the Tolerable Daily Intake (TDI) of BPA in human beings in India while FDA, EPA, Australia, China and Korean Food Safety Authority have defined TDI as 50 µg/kg bw/day while European Food Safety Authority has lowered the value to 4 µg/kg bw/day which is 12 times lower than the previous level.

 List of research studies, factsheets on BPA: